devanpellow/universal-search-seapoint/README.md

 - Presist hint when prefix is used so users can see the hint while typing the prefix.
 - Chain multiple prefixes to the search query, (vendor:email:john@doe.com).
 - When a user selects an entity/resource, we direct the user to that resource in the app.
 For now I just show the JSON object in the UI.
+- A potential improvement might be adding virtualization for handling very large result sets, though this may be unnecessary for the current scale.
+- Covering the component with tests, unit and integration tests using RTL and Jest.